pkaig/Rotorflight-Docs/docs/Tutorial-Setup/LED-Strip.md

 #### Fade to alt color

 A LED with this overlay will fade to the alternate color in the profile STATUS_ALT.
-Specify Black as the alternate color to turn LEDs of (e.g. for switching off landing lights).
+Specify Black as the alternate color to turn LEDs off (e.g. for switching off landing lights).
 You can set the fade rate with `ledstrip_fade_rate`.

 #### Larson Scanner (Cylon Effect)